GM-Consult-Pty-Ltd/text_indexing/README.md

 Listen to `TextIndexer.postingsStream` to handle the postings list emitted whenever a document is indexed.

 Implementing classes override the following fields:
+* `TextIndexer.index` is a `InvertedPositionalZoneIndex` that exposes the `getDictionary`, `upsertDictionary`, `getPostings` and `upsertPostings` asynchronous methods;
-* `TextIndexer.tokenizer` is the `Tokenizer` instance used by the indexer to parse documents to tokens;
+* `TextIndexer.tokenizer` is the `Tokenizer` instance used by the indexer to parse text to tokens;
+* `TextIndexer.jsonTokenizer` is the `JsonTokenizer` instance used by the indexer to parse JSON documents to tokens; and
 * `TextIndexer.postingsStream` emits a list of `DocumentPostingsEntry` instances whenever a document is indexed.

 Implementing classes override the following asynchronous methods:
+* `TextIndexer.indexText` indexes text, returning a list of `DocumentPostingsEntry` and adding it to the `TextIndexer.postingsStream` by calling `TextIndexer.emit`;
-* `TextIndexer.index` indexes text from a document, returning a list of `DocumentPostingsEntry` and adding it to the `TextIndexer.postingsStream` by calling `TextIndexer.emit`;
+* `TextIndexer.indexJson` indexes text from a JSON document, returning a list of `DocumentPostingsEntry` and adding it to the `TextIndexer.postingsStream` by calling `TextIndexer.emit`;
+`TextIndexer.indexCollection` method indexes text from a collection of `JSON `documents, emitting the `Postings` for each document in the `TextIndexer.postingsStream`.
-* `emit` is called by index, and adds an event to the `postingsStream` after updating the dictionary and postings data stores;
+* `emit` is called by index, and adds an event to the `postingsStream` after updating the dictionary and postings data stores.
-* `TextIndexer.loadTerms` returns a `DictionaryTerm` map for a collection of terms from a dictionary;
-* `TextIndexer.upsertDictionary` passes new or updated `DictionaryTerm` instances for persisting to a dictionary data store;
-* `TextIndexer.loadTermPostings` returns a `PostingsEntry` map for a collection of terms from a postings source; and
-* `TextIndexer.upsertTermPostings` passes new or updated `PostingsEntry` instances for upserting to a postings data store.

 ### TextIndexerBase Class

-The `TextIndexerBase` is an abstract base class that implements the `TextIndexer.index` and `TextIndexer.emit` methods.
+The `TextIndexerBase` is an abstract base class that implements the `TextIndexer.indexText`, `TextIndexer.indexJson`, `TextIndexer.indexCollection` and `TextIndexer.emit` methods and the `TextIndexer.postingsStream` field.

-Subclasses of `TextIndexerBase` may override the override `TextIndexerBase.emit` method to perform additional actions whenever a document is indexed.
+The `TextIndexerBase.index` is updated whenever `TextIndexerBase.emit` is called at the end of the `InMemoryIndexer.index` method, so awaiting a call to `TextIndexerBase.index` will provide access to the updated `TextIndexerBase.index.dictionary` and `TextIndexerBase.index.postings` maps.

+Subclasses of `TextIndexerBase` must implement:
+* `TextIndexer.index`;
+* `TextIndexer.tokenizer`
+* `TextIndexer.jsonTokenizer`; as well as
+- `TextIndexerBase.controller`, a `BehaviorSubject<Postings>` that controls the `TextIndex.postingsStream`.

+### InMemoryIndex Class

+The `InMemoryIndex` is a `InvertedPositionalZoneIndex` interface implementation with in-memory `Dictionary` and `Postings` hashmaps:
+- `dictionary` is the in-memory term dictionary for the indexer.
+Pass a `dictionary` instance at instantiation, otherwise an empty `Dictionary` will be initialized; and
+- `postings` is the in-memory postings hashmap for the indexer.
+Pass a `postings` instance at instantiation, otherwise an empty `Postings` will be initialized.

 ### InMemoryIndexer Class

-The `InMemoryIndexer` is a subclass of [TextIndexerBase](#textindexerbase-class) that builds and maintains in-memory dictionary and postings hashmaps.
-These hashmaps are updated whenever `InMemoryIndexer.emit` is called at the end of the `InMemoryIndexer.index` method, so awaiting a call to `InMemoryIndexer.index` will provide access to the updated `InMemoryIndexer.dictionary` and `InMemoryIndexer.postings` maps.
+The `InMemoryIndexer` is a subclass of [TextIndexerBase](#textindexerbase-class) that builds and maintains an in-memory `Dictionary` and `Postings` and can be initialized using the `TextIndexer.inMemory` factory.

 The `InMemoryIndexer` is suitable for indexing a smaller corpus.
+The `InMemoryIndexer` may have latency and processing overhead for large indexes or queries with more than a few terms.
+Consider running `InMemoryIndexer` in an isolate to avoid slowing down the main thread.

-An example of the use of `InMemoryIndexer` is included in the [examples](https://pub.dev/packages/text_indexing/example).
+An example of the use of the `TextIndexer.inMemory` factory is included in the [examples](https://pub.dev/packages/text_indexing/example).

+## AsyncCallbackIndex Class

+The `AsyncCallbackIndex` is a `InvertedPositionalZoneIndex` implementation class that uses asynchronous callbacks to perform read and write operations on `Dictionary` and `Postings` repositories:
+- `termsLoader` synchronously retrieves a `Dictionary` for a vocabulary from a data source;
+- `dictionaryUpdater` is callback that passes a `Dictionary` subset for persisting to `Dictionary` repository;
+- `postingsLoader` asynchronously retrieves a `Postings` for a vocabulary from a data source; and
+- `postingsUpdater` passes a `Postings` subset for persisting to a `Postings` repository.

-### PersistedIndexer Class
+### AsyncIndexer Class

-The `PersistedIndexer` is a subclass of [TextIndexerBase](#textindexerbase-class) that asynchronously reads and writes dictionary and postings data sources.
-These data sources are asynchronously updated whenever `PersistedIndexer.emit` is called by the `PersistedIndexer.index` method.
+The `AsyncIndexer` is a subclass of [TextIndexerBase](#textindexerbase-class) that asynchronously reads and writes from / to a `Dictionary` and `Postings` using asynchronous callbacks.
+A `AsyncIndexer` can be initialized using the `TextIndexer.async` factory.

-The `PersistedIndexer` is suitable for indexing a large corpus but may incur some latency penalty and processing overhead.
-Consider running `PersistedIndexer` in an isolate to avoid slowing down the main thread.
+The `AsyncIndexer` is suitable for indexing a large corpus but may have latency and processing overhead.
+Consider running `AsyncIndexer` in an isolate to avoid slowing down the main thread.

-An example of the use of `PersistedIndexer` is included in the package [examples](https://pub.dev/packages/text_indexing/example).
+An example of the use of the `TextIndexer.async` factory is included in the [examples](https://pub.dev/packages/text_indexing/example).

 ## Definitions